xlipknot/baufest_automation_test/README.md

 # baufest_automation_test
 Automation framework for Baufest test

-To run this tests after cloning the project, it must be eecuted the command: npm install this so all the dependencies get installed
+To run this tests after cloning the project, you will have to open a new terminal and it must be executed the command: npm install this so all the dependencies get installed, after that run: npx cypress open this will install the node_modules folder and will open the test runner

+Once the test runner is opened, you can execute the feature you want just by clicking on the hyperlink and you'll be able to see the execution of every test

+If you want to run all the tests headlessly, run the command: npx cypress run this way won't be able to watch the execution, but a report will be showned.
+Also this way a new report will be populated in the path mentiones below.

 This Framework tests Web and API functionalities:
 All the code is found in the path: cypress/integration